home-assistant/home-assistant.io/source/_components/light.xiaomi.markdown

 ---

-The `xiaomi` light platform allows you to get data from your [Xiaomi](http://www.mi.com/en/) lights.
+The `xiaomi` light platform allows you to control the internal light of the xiaomi gatway.
+The component will be loaded automatically and provides a device called `light.gateway_light_28ffffffffff`.

 The requirement is that you have setup [Xiaomi](/components/xiaomi/).